-Plant Tropaeolum majus in the sun in average soil but well-drained, note that very rich soil will increase foliage and reduce flowers.
-They tolerate shade but the sun is better unless you are in a very hot climate where a bit of shade is appreciated as they do like cool summers.
+Grow Tropaeolum majus in the sun.
+Plant in average soil but well-drained.
+Very rich soil will increase foliage and reduce flowers.
+They tolerate shade but the sun is better.
+In a very hot climate, a bit of shade will help as they do like cool summers.

 Tropaeolum majus are generally disease-free and pest-free.
 They are also deer-resistant.
 Watch out for blackfly or caterpillars, slugs, and flea beetles.
 You can deadhead Tropaeolum majus to increase flowering.
 They attract butterflies.

 Propagate by seeds.
 Tropaeolum majus seeds are large and black.
 It produces a 2cm or 1/2in fruits after flowers are done.
 Tropaeolum majus self-seeds.
 Plant the seeds early for a longer season.
 Sowing as late as May will give you a nice flowering season.